Mansfield: Roman to Medieval period

-The Domesday Book (1086) recorded the settlement as Mammesfeld and market-petition documents of 1227 spelt it Maunnesfeld.
-King Richard II signed a warrant in November 1377 to grant tenants the right to hold a four-day fair each year; the spelling had changed to Mannesfeld.
-There are remains of the 12th-Century King John's Palace in Clipstone, between Mansfield and Edwinstowe, and it was an area of retreat for royal families and dignitaries through to the 15th Century.
+Market-petition documents of 1227 spelt Mansfield Maunnesfeld.
+Richard II signed a warrant in November 1377 to grant tenants the right to hold a four-day fair each year; the spelling had changed to Mannesfeld.
+Mansfield, Skegby and Sutton in Ashfield were the land of the king in 1086 as stated in the Domesday Book.
+There are remains of the 12th-century King John's Palace in Kings Clipstone, between Mansfield and Edwinstowe, and it was an area of retreat for royal families and dignitaries through to the 15th century.
+It was here that William the Lion of Scotland met Richard I of England (Richard the Lionheart) to congratulate him on his return from the crusades.
+It was also where Queen Eleanor the first wife of Edward I was taken ill and moved to Harby.
+King John and Edward I are reputed to have had impromptu parliaments at the Parliament Oak near Market Warsop.

+St Peter and St Paul's Church is mentioned in the 1086 Doomsday Book and in 1092 it was passed by William II to Robert Bloet the bishop of Lincoln and Lord Chancellor of England.

 Access to the town was by road from the city of Nottingham, on the way to Sheffield.
 In the town centre, a commemorative plaque was erected in 1988 together with a nearby tree to mark the point thought once to be the centre of Sherwood Forest.
 The plaque was refurbished in 2005 and moved to a ground-plinth.Town stakes a claim to Robin Hood BBC News, 19 July 2005, Retrieved 9 November 2020.

-Tudor and Stuart Periods
+Tudor and Stuart periods

-In 1516, during the reign of King Henry VIII, an act of parliament settled the Manor to Thomas, Duke of Norfolk.
-The Manor was then passed to the Dukes of Newcastle and Portland.
+In 1516, during the reign of Henry VIII, an act of parliament settled the Manor to Thomas Howard, 3rd Duke of Norfolk.

+Dame Cecily Flogan in 1521, gave extensive land to the parish church and community in Mansfield in her will.
+The church at the time was in the hands of Edward VI.
+Harrod, W. (1801) The History of Mansfield and its Environs.
-Travellers in the 16th and 17th centuries had several inns and stable yards dating from the medieval period to stop at:

-the Harte; the Swan, with 1490 dating stone; the Talbot; the White Bear; the Ram, with timber from before 1500; and the White Lion..
+Travellers in the 16th and 17th centuries had several inns and stable yards dating from the medieval period to stop at: the Harte; the Swan, which survives and has a 1490 dating stone; the Talbot; the White Bear; the Ram, with timber from before 1500; and the White Lion.
 Several timber-framed cruck buildings were demolished in 1929; and in 1973 a local historical society documented another during demolition dated to 1400 or earlier.
-Other Tudor houses in Stockwell Gate, Bridge St, and Lime Tree Place were also demolished to make way for development before they could be viewed for listing.
+Other Tudor houses in Stockwell Gate, Bridge Street, and Lime Tree Place were also demolished to make way for development before they could be viewed for listing.
 Most remaining buildings are from the 17th century.
-The Swan was rebuilt in 1584, and became a coaching inn in the 1820’s/30s.
+The Swan was rebuilt in 1584, and became a coaching inn in the 1820's/30s.

-In the 1640s George Fox lived in Mansfield and worked as a shoemaker.
-Mansfield became the birth place of the Quakers religion, after George had a revelation walking past St Peter and St Paul's Church, Mansfield.
-George felt compelled to preach to others as a result of this revelation.
-This was during the time of the English Civil War.
-There is a Quakers Heritage Trail in the town for those who want to learn about the Quakers origin.
-George was later imprisoned for the first time in Nottingham in 1649.
-George met Elizabeth Hooton at her home in nearby Skegby, she is usually considered to be the first person to accept the doctrines of Quakerism.